 The Travel Nurse Community

-Feeling anxious about your upcoming travel nurse assignment?
+Feeling anxious about your upcoming travel nurse assignment and the travel nurse community?
 You needn’t be, but it’s natural to have a few nervous butterflies in your stomach—especially if this is your first, or one of your first, travel placements.
 But whether your travel assignment will take you to Brooklyn or anywhere else in the country, there’s good news: you’ll be in very good company!

 A growing profession